-From what we saw for this short time, most of the people respect the rules without complaining and everyone knows very well what is correct and what is not.
+From what we saw for this short time, most of the people respect the rules without complaining.
+Moreover everyone knows very well what is correct and what is not.

 By that I mean, smoking cigarettes only at the marked smoking zones (which are very rare and very few in the city), crossing streets only at the marked pedestrian crossings, not eating or drinking inside the metro (it is forbidden to eat or drink inside the subway and also inside the trains…not even water) …and not to forget, NO BUBBLE GUMS– no, no, no.

-It is forbidden to bring bubble gums into Singapore, you cannot buy any there and you can be fined if seen chewing them.
+Avoid to bring bubble gums into Singapore.
+You cannot buy any there and you can get a ticket for eating it.

-Interesting thing about Singapore is that there are so many RULES but they are imposed in all the possible creative and non-aggressive ways, through the cartoon characters and comics that are illustrating “DO” and “DON’T” situations.
+Interesting thing about Singapore is that there are so many RULES.
+Government is imposing the laws in all the possible creative and non-aggressive ways.
+They communicate them through the cartoon characters and comics that are illustrating “DO” and “DON’T” situations.

-Free wi-fi is available at many public places as well as emergency phones that can be used to notify the police (also sending a photo or video to the police via WhatsApp or Viber is encouraged) in case of any problem.
+Free wi-fi is available at many public places as well as emergency phones.
+You can use it to notify the police.
+You can even send photos or videos to the police via WhatsApp or Viber in case of any problem.